puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 ### Installing Agents with Your Package Management Tools

-If you are currently using native package management, you just need to add the agent packages to the appropriate repo, configure your package manager (Yum, APT) to point at that repo, and then install the packages as you would any other.
+If you are currently using native package management, you just need to add the agent packages to the appropriate repo, configure your package manager (Yum, apt) to point at that repo, and then install the packages as you would any other.
 You can find agent packages that correspond to the master's OS/architecture in `/opt/puppet/packages/public` on the master.
 In that directory you will find a `<installed version of PE & platform>-agent/agent_packages` directory which in turn contains a directory with all the packages needed to install an agent (as well as a JSON file that lists the versions of those packages).

 For nodes running an OS and/or architecture different from the master, [download the appropriate agent tarball](http://puppetlabs.com/misc/pe-files).
 Extract the agent packages into the appropriate repo and then you can install agents on your nodes just as you would any other package (e.g., `yum install pe-agent`).
 Alternatively, you can follow the instructions below and classify the master using one of the built-in `pe_repo::platform::<platform>` classes.
 Once the master is classified and a puppet run has occurred, the appropriate agent packages will be generated and stored in `/opt/puppet/packages/public/<platform version>`.